encode/django-rest-framework/docs/topics/documenting-your-api.md

 ### A minimal example with ReDoc.

-Assuming you've followed the example from the schemas documentation for routing a dynamic `SchemaView`, a minimal Django template for using Swagger UI might be
+Assuming you've followed the example from the schemas documentation for routing a dynamic `SchemaView`, a minimal Django template for using ReDoc might be
 this:

 ```html